Sabbath Keeping

 Discover biblical guidance on keeping God’s seventh-day Sabbath the way He intended it.

-What does Isaiah say about those who keep the Sabbath?
+What does Isaiah say about keeping the Sabbath?

 Blessed is the man that doeth this, and the son of man that layeth hold on it; that keepeth the sabbath from polluting it, and keepeth his hand from doing any evil.